pratapladhani/mcs-labs/labs/autonomous-account-news/README.md

 In this lab, you'll build an autonomous agent that:

-- Scans Salesforce for high-value opportunities
+- Scans a Sales App for high-value opportunities
 - Searches for related news across the web
 - Uses Copilot Studio's Deep Reasoning feature (powered by OpenAI o1) to determine relevance
 - Sends curated HTML summaries via Outlook email